auerswal/pubcloud2020/ex3-web/README.md

     $ aws s3 cp website/image.png s3://pubcloud2020-website-auerswal/ --acl public-read
     upload: website/image.png to s3://pubcloud2020-website-auerswal/image.png

+This S3 bucket is not yet public,
+I will change this later
+when enabling the static website feature.

 ### 4. Enable Static Web Site Hosting on the S3 Bucket

 An S3 bucket can be used to